The dynamical lineage of field ultra-diffuse galaxies

 \section{Dynamical model}

+As discussed, the definitions of these galaxy types are based on their optical properties like absolute magnitude and surface brightness which depend on their stellar component.
+For example, the dIrrs and the LSBs can be easily distinguished in terms of their optical images.
+On the other hand, UDGs, dIrrs and LSBs may not be very different as far as their HI parameters are concerned.
+In this work, we have used the observed stellar (radial stellar surface density profile) as well as HI profiles (radial HI surface density profile, HI rotation curve) to constrain the total dynamical model of a galaxy which involves a self-gravitating stellar disc subjected to the external gravitational potential of a gas disk and a dark matter halo.
+The underlying assumption is that the HI rotation curve is the same as the stellar one, which is not necessarily the case in general (e.g. \citealt{2012Leaman}, \citealt{2021PinaJstarMstar}, \citealt{2024Taibi}). \\

-We employed the publicly-available stellar dynamical code Action-based Galaxy Modelling Architecture (AGAMA) to construct distribution function-based dynamical models for our sample galaxies. \citep{vasiliev2019agama}.
-Our galaxy model consists of a self-gravitating stellar disk, characterized by a distribution DF, in the additional external potentials of the gas disk and the dark matter halo.
-According to the strong Jeans’ Theorem, the DF can be expressed as a function of the actions $J(\mathbf{x},\mathbf{v}|\Phi)$ that depend on the total potential $\Phi$ of the system, $\mathbf{x}$ and $\mathbf{v}$ being the position and velocity of the stellar disk particles. \\
+We employed the publicly-available stellar dynamical code AGAMA to construct distribution function-based dynamical models for our sample galaxies. \citep{vasiliev2019agama}.
+Each of our galaxy models consists of a self-gravitating stellar disk, characterized by a distribution function (DF), also subjected to the static external potentials of the gas disk and the dark matter halo.
+According to the strong Jeans’ Theorem, the DF $J(\mathbf{x},\mathbf{v}|\Phi)$ can be expressed as a function of the actions that depend on the total potential $\Phi$ of the system, $\mathbf{x}$ and $\mathbf{v}$ being the position and velocity of the stellar disk particles. \\

-In this work, we have considered the stellar component of the galaxy to have a \textit{quasi-isothermal} distribution function (DF) which is expressed as follows :
+In this work, we have considered the stellar component of the galaxy to have a quasi-isothermal distribution function which is expressed as follows :